ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/what-do-you-meme-adult-party-game.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-0aec9b9c-1332-45e4-a686-081f6e6216e5.jpg"
 section1-content: "<p>Think you've got what it takes to out-meme your friends IRL?\
   \ Compete to create the funniest meme by pairing caption cards with the photo card\
-  \ in play!</p>\r\n<p>A rotating judge picks the best combination each round.
+  \ in play!</p>\n<p>A rotating judge picks the best combination each round.
 Play\
   \ until you're hungry, at which Point stop playing and order a pizza.
 The rules\
   \ are simple: each round, a rotating judge plays a photo card and everyone else\
   \ plays a caption card to complete the meme.
 The judge decides the funniest pairing,\
   \ and whoever played the winning caption card wins the round.
-Lather, rinse, Repeat.</p>\r\
+Lather, rinse, Repeat.</p>\n\
-  \n<p>Enter the form below for a chance to win the hilarious and funny What Do You\
+  <p>Enter the form below for a chance to win the hilarious and funny What Do You\
   \ Meme?
 Adult Party Game U.K Edition now!
-Good luck!</p>"
+Good luck!</p>\n"
 entry-title: "Win What Do You Meme?
 Adult Party Game - U.K. Edition!"
-entry-content: "Enter the draw to win What Do You Meme?
-Adult Party Game - U.K. Edition\r\
+entry-content: "<p>Enter the draw to win What Do You Meme?
+Adult Party Game - U.K.\
-  \n by completing the form below before 23:59 on 11th of February 2019."
+  \ Edition\nby completing the form below before 23:59 on 11th of February 2019.</p>\n"
 has-winner: false
 prize-description: "What Do You Meme?
 Adult Party Game - U.K. Edition"
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\